 Radiation therapy is the use of high-energy rays (such as x-rays) or radioactive particles to kill cancer cells.
-Unfortunately, radiation therapy usually has only a limited effect on lung carcinoid tumors.

 Surgery is the main treatment for most carcinoid tumors, but radiation therapy may be an option for those who can’t have surgery for some reason.
 It may also be given after surgery in some cases if there’s a chance some of the tumor was not removed.
 Radiation therapy can also be used to help relieve symptoms such as pain if the cancer has spread to the bones or other areas.